Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ## Unity Hub & Unity Editor Install

 Download the free Unity Editor version:

 - First download and install the [Unity Hub](https://unity3d.com/get-unity/download) on your PC.

 - Then go to the [Unity download archive](https://unity3d.com/get-unity/download/archive) and install Unity3D Editor version **2018.3.14.f1**:
   - Click on the **Unity 2018x** tab.
   - Scroll down to Unity **2018.4.13 (22 Nov, 2019)** and click on **Unity Hub.**
   - NOTE: We do NOT guarantee that ARpoise or AR-vos will work with other versions!

-### Unity Modules:

-Install Unity with the following modules:
+- Install Unity with the following modules:
   - Build Support
    - Android if you are working on a Windows PC
     - iOS if you are working on a Mac.
   - Vuforia Augmented Reality Support.

-NOTE: This will also install Microsoft Visual Studio automatically, on both Windows and Mac.
+  - NOTE: This will also install Microsoft Visual Studio automatically, on both Windows and Mac.
 The free version is fine.

 .
 ![CreateAssetBundle2](images/CreateAssetBundle2.PNG)